 The final track is from a different source, from a Dominican monastery in Denmark.

-A recording devoted to music from Norway:
+A couple of recordings devoted to music from Norway:

 To purchasing information for this disc.